Taking Your HIV Medicine as Prescribed

 If taken as prescribed, HIV medicine can reduce the amount of HIV in your blood (also called your viral load) to a very low level.
 This is called viral suppression.

 HIV treatment involves taking highly effective medicines called antiretroviral therapy (ART) that work to control the virus.
-ART is recommended for everyone with HIV, and people with HIV should start ART as soon as possible after diagnosis, even on that same day.
+ART is recommended for everyone with HIV, and people living with HIV should start ART as soon as possible after diagnosis, even on that same day.

 People on ART take a combination of HIV medicines called an HIV treatment regimen.
 There are two types of HIV treatment: pills and shots.
 Pills are recommended for people who are just starting HIV treatment.
 There are several FDA-approved combinations of HIV medicines that are available in a single pill.